Human embryonic development: Inner ear

 At about 22 days into development, the ectoderm on each side of the rhombencephalon thickens to form otic placodes.
 These placodes invaginate to form otic pits, and then otic vesicles.
 The otic vesicles then form ventral and dorsal components.

 The ventral component forms the saccule and the cochlear duct.
 In the sixth week of development the cochlear duct emerges and penetrates the surrounding mesenchyme, travelling in a spiral shape until it forms 2.5 turns by the end of the eighth week.
 The saccule is the remaining part of the ventral component.
 It remains connected to the cochlear duct via the narrow ductus reuniens.

 The dorsal component forms the utricle and semicircular canals.

 Middle ear

-The tympanic cavity and eustachian tube are derived from the first pharyngeal pouch (a cavity lined by endoderm).
-The distal part of the cleft, the tubotympanic recess, widens to create the tympanic cavity.
-The proximal part of the cleft remains narrow and creates the eustachian tube.
+The first pharyngeal pouch lengthens and expands to form the tubotympanic recess.
+This recess differentiates to form most of the tympanic cavity of the middle ear, and all of the Eustachian or auditory tube.
+The narrow auditory tube connects the tympanic cavity to the pharynx.

 The bones of the middle ear, the ossicles, derive from the cartilages of the pharyngeal arches.
 The malleus and incus derive from the cartilage of the first pharyngeal arch, whereas the stapes derives from the cartilage of the second pharyngeal arch.